nickmorales/imagebreed_dockerfile/README.md

     Look at the error log using `tail -f /var/log/sgn/error.log` or `less /var/log/sgn/error.log`.

+## Developing with this container

-- In the `docker-compose.yml` file you can mount the code directories you are developing, such as the sgn directory.
+- In the `docker-compose.yml` file you can mount the code directories you are developing, such as the sgn or other directories.

+- In the `docker-compose.yml` add in the environment section: `MODE=DEVELOPMENT`.
+This will restart the service whenever code changes are made to sgn or other core directories.
+Note, you may need to delete sgn/js/build and allow the application to rebuild this with the correct permissions.

 # Manually building the image